peoplenarthax/chromosome-js/CONTRIBUTING.md

 yarn run build
 ```

+### Contribute

+#### Documentation

+Do you know about Genetic Algorithms and want to explain some concept?
+Are you eager to help us improve the language that we use?
+Do you have any doubt or something that we could make clearer?
+Please open an issue starting with ```[Documentation]```

+#### Utils

+You can help ChromosomeJS to extend the utils functions library, define a better API to interact with it or simply make a feature request.
+Just open an issue starting with ```[Utils]```.

+#### Framework

+To help ChromosomeJS offer a more performant framework, improve the API, extend it to fit other Evolutionary Algorithms you could start by opening an issue starting with ```[Framework]```.

 ### Submitting a Pull Request

 For non-trivial changes, please open an issue with a proposal for a new feature or refactoring before starting on the work.
 We don’t want you to waste your efforts on a pull request that we won’t want to accept.